xfrancv/sele/README.md

 # Install

-(1) Download datasets from UCI repo and libSVM webpage and convert them to MAT file.
+You need to download MATCONVNET and compile all MEX files.
+To this end go to MATLAB and run

+>> selclassif_install

+If you intend to replicate the experiments from ICML paper you will need to download the UCI and LIBSVM datasets and convert then to MAT files.
+This can be done by running

+>> selclassif_install_data

+# Demo

+There is a demo which shows how to train selective classifier.
+The predictor is the multi-class SVM classifier.
+Then, there are 4 different methods how to construct the selection function.
+The theory behind is described [here](http://cmp.felk.cvut.cz/~xfrancv/pages/sele.html).
+In Matlab run

+>> example_svm

+This will train all the models, it will compare their performance in terms of Risk-Coverage curve and it will visualize the classifier and the uncertainty function.
+The figures are stored to folder results/.

+# ICML paper Experiments

+(STEP 1) Set path.
 In Matlab issue:

-    install_data

-which downloads raw data and stores them to data/ folder in MAT format.
-This script requires Linux tools: "uncompress, wget, bunzip2, cat".

-(2) Install MATCONVNET, LIBOCAS and STPRTOOL.
-This requires the Matlab MEX compiler to be setup properly.
-In Matlab run:

-    install_selclassif

-which installs all the packages.

-# Run experiments in Matlab

-(1) Set path.
+>> setpath_selclassif

+(STEP 2) Train Logistic-Regression and SVM models.
 In Matlab issue:

-    setpath_selclassif

-(2) Train Logistic-regression and SVM models.
-In Matlab issue:

-    run_all_train_classif
+>> run_all_train_classif

-The script can be issued multiple times simultaneously on different computers.
+This script can be issued multiple times simultaneously on different computers.
 The function uses *.lock files to synchronize different instances hence the computers must have a shared diskdrive, namely, the folder results/.

 If you have a system with Sun Grid Engine, you can issue multiple jobs automatically by

 $ run_all_train_conf.sh

-(3) Train uncertainty functions after all LR and SVM models have been trained.
+(STEP 3) Train uncertainty functions after all LR and SVM models have been trained.
 In Matlab run:

-    run_all_train_conf
+>> run_all_train_conf

 Similarly to "run_all_train_classif", this script can be issued multiple times.
-See description above.
+See the description above.

-(4) Generate EPS figures and TeX tables which appeared in the paper.
+(STEP 4) Generate EPS figures and TeX tables which appeared in the paper.
 In Matlab issue:

-    fig_result_summary
+>> fig_result_summary
-    tab_result_summary
+>> tab_result_summary
-    tab_datasets
+>> tab_datasets